gazebosim/gz-msgs/examples/using_gz_msgs/README.md

 With the new message generation pipeline, downstream users of `gz-msgs` must now generate messages as part of their build process.

-The example in this folder demonstrate how to build messages as part of your build.
+The example in this folder demonstrates how to build messages as part of your build.

 ## Finding gz-cmake